-In the last 3 months we’ve all witnessed monumental changes on a global scale.
+In 2020 we’ve all witnessed monumental changes on a global scale.
 It feels like the alarm clock’s going off at full volume.
 Some people are just getting up, some are hitting snooze and some were never asleep, but

 it’s definitely time to wake up.

 In the first few weeks of lockdown, as the shutters closed around me, I felt I was sleepwalking my way through endless foggy days, occasionally discovering clear patches of bright lucidity in my highly filtered day dreams.